Self-confidence is paramount to achieving any goal. If you think of yourself as a failure, you’re always going to fail.

 If it’s been done before, it can be done again.
 It may be difficult.
 It may require more than you’re willing or able to give.
 But whatever you want can be accomplished.

 You’re missing out on the best things in life because you believe greatness is impossible for you.
 Nothing is impossible.
 Believe this, even when the circumstances say otherwise.

 Scientist estimate that the universe is about 13.82 billion years old.
 I’ll write it again differently so that the point is made.
 The universe is 13,000,000,000,000 years.

 That’s 15 digits long.
 You’re only going to live 2 digits long.
 Maybe 3 if you’re really lucky.
 This means that your life is effectively worthless.
 The blink of an eye last 300 to 400 milliseconds.
 That’s roughly a 1/3 of a second.
 If the universe were an eye, you don’t even live for 1/10 of its blink.

-Don’t worry about what others think of you because they aren’t going to be alive or matter much in the long run.
-You better make the most of this eye blink of an existence.
+Don’t worry about what others think of you, because they aren’t going to be alive or matter much to you in the long run.
+And neither are you.
+So you better make the most of this eye blink of an existence.

 4. To build confidence, do what makes you happy